lesion/indicator-placement/README.md

 # indicator-placement
 Remember windows desktop/position/size for Linux WM / gnome / kde / gala

-## WARNING!!
-THIS IS AN ALPHA RELEASE !!

 ## What indicator-placement does?
 It simply remember windows position/size on linux wm